- Get my public GPG key.

-Hello!
-Welcome to my corner of the internet, DevDungeon.
-My name is John Daniel Leon, but online my nickname is NanoDano.
-The primary topics here are programming and computer security.
+Hello and welcome to my corner of the internet, DevDungeon.
+My name is John Daniel Leon.
+The primary topics here are related programming, cybersecurity, software freedom, and electronics..
 I started this blog in 2012 with the goal of writing tutorials to reinforce my own knowledge and share knowledge with others.
+It has come a long way over the years.
+Now I have the blog, a wiki, a YouTube channel, a book, courses, multiple software services and the Virtual Hackerspace for people to join and become a member, and a load of projects online.

 Around the same time I started programming, I began learning violin and soon after that guitar as well.
 I currently own and enjoy playing an electric violin, electric guitar, and electric piano.
 I have also owned many other instruments including bass guitars, mandolins, various drums, harmonicas, and an erhu.
 I have performed in large and small venues in symphonies, choirs, rock bands, and solo.
 I like playing all kinds of music ranging from classical, blues and jazz, to heavy metal.
 I particularly enjoy improvising, whether it is solo with a loop pedal or jamming with some friends.